“Without patience, you will never conquer endurance.”

 ~Professional ultra runner for Altra and coach at Sharman Ultra Endurance Coaching.
 Best known for breaking the 100-mile American record and 12-hour world record for running.
 Competed at three World 100k Championship Races and has won three National Championships.

-“The starting point is developing a strong aerobic base.
+“The starting point to increase running stamina is developing a strong aerobic base.
 It is what you will build onto any future speedwork and/or race specific training.
 I think sometimes people neglect fully developing their aerobic base before jumping into speed work.
 This is like building a house onto a shaky foundation.
 From my experience, when the aerobic base is fully developed your body needs much less speed work to get the same result, which makes training more sustainable.”

 “I tend to focus on two variables when developing an aerobic base; pace per heart rate and pace per rate of perceived exertion.
 These are two tools you can use to gauge if you are still developing and improving your aerobic base.
 When you get to a point where these variables stabilize then it is time to introduce the speed work.”